 Adventure Tours – Combine the above and you have the basis for a fantastic adventure.
 Throw in the chance to experience a desert, follow the Silk Road through the mountains to China or search for the elusive Snow Leopard and you have an adventure destination with something to offer everybody.
 There are several styles of travel.
 By minibus so you may visit the lowlands and deserts in more comfort.
 By jeep to explore the mountains and valleys, many areas of which are only accessed by bumpy tracks.
-By foot to trek in the hills or by camel to visit the desert.
+Explore the desert on foot or by camel to trek the myriad of hills.

-Jeep safaris, rafting and trips up the Karakorum Highway are also advised for these months for much the same reasons.
+Jeep safaris, rafting and trips up the Karakoram Highway are also advised for these months for much the same reasons.
 In winter the roads can become impassable or are simply washes away.

 The low land areas, from Islamabad and Lahore southwards can be visited throughout the year.
 They are hot throughout the year.

 - Never travel by yourself in the mountains.
 Use a local specialist tour operator whose local knowledge will be invaluable.